1g4-mirror/pv/docs/DEVELOPERS.md

 ## Source code analysis

-Running "`make analyse`" runs _splint_ and _flawfinder_ on all C sources, writing the output of both programs to files named "`*.e`" for each "`*.c`".
+Running "`make analyse`" runs _splint_ and _flawfinder_ on all C sources, writing the output of both programs to files named _"*.e"_ for each _"*.c"_.

-There are no dependency rules set up for these "`.e`" files, so if a header file is altered, manually remove the relevant "`.e`" files, or update the timestamp of the relevant "`.c`" files, before running "`make analyse`" again.
+There are no dependency rules set up for these _".e"_ files, so if a header file is altered, manually remove the relevant _".e"_ files, or update the timestamp of the relevant _".c"_ files, before running "`make analyse`" again.

 The goal is for all C source files to generate zero warnings from either